QubesOS/qubes-doc/developer/services/qrexec-socket-services.md

 ## How it works

-When a Qubes RPC service is invoked, such as `qubes.Service+arg`, qrexec searches for a file that handles it in the qubes-rpc directories
+When a Qubes RPC service is invoked, qrexec searches for a file that handles it in the qubes-rpc directories (`/etc/qubes-rpc` or `/usr/local/etc/qubes-rpc`).
-(`qubes.Service+arg` or `qubes.Service`, in either `/etc/qubes-rpc` or `/usr/local/etc/qubes-rpc` directory).
 If the file is a Unix socket, qrexec will try to connect to it.

 Before passing user input, the socket service will receive a null-terminated service descriptor, i.e. the part after `QUBESRPC`.